Why should I go lightweight?

 The good news is that it doesn’t have to be like this and we hope the rest of the information on this website will help you think more than twice about what to take and why.

-Here's a true story written by one of our younger customers Lorna, who complete all of her Gold D of E finally in 2008 in Chile.
+Here's a true story written by one of our younger customers Lorna, who completed all of her Gold D of E in 2008 in Chile.

 Some people have the mental and physical skill to keep smiling and going even when they are pushed to their physical limits and are in great discomfort.
 This is a highly respected talent, but why put yourself through that, if it is unnecessary?
 Before I went to Chile to experience some trekking at high altitude, I discovered that ‘going lightweight’ is exactly the way to be able to accomplish demanding hikes and physical challenges, with a smile, because without weighty camping gear, and with a few nifty bits of kit which serve several purposes, you can greatly reduce the extra strain your body is undergoing just to carry your living essentials.
 It really is a load off your mind too!
 The niggling complaints are gone from your head and you can focus instead on the things that make journeys like that enjoyable and worthwhile, like a beautiful scenic view, which makes it a lot easier to keep going.